Annual Services Survey

 A control of non-sampling errors is carried out throughout the statistical process.
 Specific information on the non-response rate is also available.

 Over-coverage rate: A2=8.1%Non-response rate per unit: A4=16.4%

 - By size according to number of employees: Up to 9: 23.1% From 10 to 49: 9.9% From 50 or more: 4.1%

 - 13.1Overall accuracy

 - 14Timeliness and punctuality

-Regulation no. 295/2008 on Structural Business Statistics (SBS) requires results to be available within 18 months after the end of the reference period.
-This objective is met by publishing the Final Results of the statistics before the end of this deadline.
+Implementation act 2020/1197 of REGULATION (EU) 2019/2152 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL on European business statistics requires the availability of results within 18 months of the end of the reference period.
+This objective is met by publishing the Final results of the statistics before the end of this deadline.

 Data is published according to the availability calendar of structural statistics that the INE prepares and publishes for each year.